lalomartins/umbrella9/README.md

 - Server: Run it with session management off and authentication on in a server for an experience similar to (but not nearly quite as cool as) the commercial Cloud9 offering.

-Currently only the client version is supported, and only on Linux (using dbus and freedesktop.org sessions).
+Currently only the client version is supported, and only on Linux (using dbus for sessions).
 Pull requests accepted!

 How to use it in a nutshell
 ---------------------------